DeviceFuture/spec/0001-0999/0002-thundernet-api.md

 ```

 #### GET `/version`
 Retrieves the version information about a ThunderNet resource based on an internet resource located at a given URL (URL query parameter `url`).
-The response should be a JSON object containing a hex-encoded SHA-256 hash of the resource (key `hash`), a UNIX epoch millisecond timestamp of when the resource was first retrieved (key `firstRetrieved`) and another timestamp of when the resource was last updated (key `lastUpdated`).
+The response should be a JSON object containing a hex-encoded SHA-256 hash of the resource (key `hash`) and a UNIX epoch millisecond timestamp of when the resource was last updated (key `lastUpdated`).

 The rationale behind this route is so that endpoints can test an internally-cached resource to see whether it reflects the current state of the resource (which may also be retrieved from the node's frequently-updated cache) so that resources can remain fresh and have an unlikelihood of becoming stale.